unicode-org/message-format-wg/exploration/expression-attributes.md

 ### User Story: Formatting Context Override
 As a message author, I want to override values in the `formatting context` for a specific `expression`.
-I would like to do this in a consistent, effective manner that does not require the `function` inside the `expression` to do special things in their code.
+I would like to do this in a consistent, effective manner that does not require the `function` inside the `expression` to do special things in its code.
-As far as the `function` is concerned, they just read the value from the `formatting context` normally.
+As far as the `function` is concerned, it just reads the value from the `formatting context` normally.

 A common example of this is the `locale`.